Jobs

 -

-To apply, submit a resume and a cover letter that explains why you’re interested in the position and why you’re a great fit.
-Please send materials as PDFs to: openings@msomtbco.org with the subject line: “Executive Director.”
+To apply, submit a resume and a brief cover letter that explains why you’re interested in the position and why you’re a great fit.
+Please send materials as PDFs to nic@msomtbco.org with the subject line: “Trails Technician II.”

 Organization history